reduxjs/redux/docs/introduction/why-rtk-is-redux-today.md

 ---
 id: why-rtk-is-redux-today
 title: Why Redux Toolkit is How To Use Redux Today
+# Yes, we are serious with the title.
+It's okay as it is.
+Please don't open more Pull Requests to change it.
 description: 'Introduction > Why RTK is Redux Today: details on how RTK replaces the Redux core'
 ---